nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 3. Fish until 1:00 am.
 4. Fill your inventory with the following:
    - Fiberglass Rod (when raining tomorrow)
-   - Ore
+   - All Ore
-   - Coal
+   - All Coal
-   - Gems
+   - All Gems
    - The most profitable item stacks as calculated by the spreadsheet
    - Consider keeping Ore and especially Coal.
 Spring 5 is heavily [RNG](https://ggn00b.com/for-noobs/what-is-rng-explained)-dependent and you may find yourself struggling to find [Resources](https://stardewvalleywiki.com/Category:Resources) in [The Mines](https://stardewvalleywiki.com/The_Mines).
 Your decision will depend on how much risk you wish to take and what tomorrow's Luck will be.
    - Consider keeping items that don't sell for much (e.g., Wood).
 Gathering Wood at this point is Energy-intensive and time-consuming and each Wood only sells for 2g.
    - Consider keeping certain rare Artifacts like [Ancient Seed](https://stardewvalleywiki.com/Ancient_Seed) or other Artifacts that don't sell for much.
 They can be used later to complete your Museum collection.
 5. Travel to The Farm.
 6. Ship all sellable items except for the following:
-   - Chubs for Energy
+   - All Chubs (you'll be eating them for Energy)
    - One of each fish that is used in Community Center Bundles
    - [Diamonds](https://stardewvalleywiki.com/Diamond), [Emeralds](https://stardewvalleywiki.com/Emerald), [Jade](https://stardewvalleywiki.com/Jade), and [Rubies](https://stardewvalleywiki.com/Ruby) for future [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern) trips
 7. If time allows, cut Weeds and Grass.